2018 Tournament Rules

 Louisville, KY 40299

-Once you have the certificate prepared by your insurance carrier, your certificate should be uploaded to our baseball operations center through the Online Team Check-In page on this website.
+Once you have the certificate prepared by your insurance carrier, your certificate should be uploaded to our baseball operations center through the team portal page on this website.

-The Nationals official team rosters are to be completed on the provided official roster (Microsoft Excel) document that can be downloaded at the Online Team Check-In page on this website.
+The Nationals official team rosters are to be completed on the provided official roster (Microsoft Excel) document that can be downloaded at the team portal page on this website.
 Each roster will need to be completed, saved and then uploaded.

+The time limit will start when the first warmup pitch is thrown.
 No new inning may start after the time limit elapses.
 The standard time limit for all age groups is 1 hour and 45 minutes.
-There is no time limit for the championship games on Championship Thursday.
+There is no time limit for the championship games.
 Nationals tie-break rules will apply should a pool play game be tied at the end of the time limit or at the end of the regulation innings.
-Should this occur, each team will start the next inning with the player who made the last out placed at second base as a base runner.
-If neither team has won the game after one extra inning, the players that made the two previous outs will then be placed at second and third (the most recent out at third base, the other at second base) and the inning will start with 1 out.
-Play will continue in this fashion until a winner is determined.
+If a game is tied after a completed time limit or regulation innings, one extra inning will be played.
+If the game is tied after the extra inning, then the game will conclude in a tie.
 Nationals tie-break rules do not apply to elimination round games.
 However, time limits will apply in the elimination round up until the championship games on Championship Thursday.

 - A minimum of one (1) and maximum of four (4) participants from each team will participate in the Velo Across the Diamond.
 If a team has more than one (1) participant, only the player with the highest MPH Velo will result in points scored for their team.